Ryan recently wrote with a question:

 We were particularly worried about how to time things financially.
 We couldn't afford to carry two mortgages — how would we possibly make ends meet?
 Ultimately, we were saved by the rise of the housing bubble and a friendly banker.
 Our home sold in one day, and we were able to close on it soon after closing on the new house.
 Meanwhile, a home equity loan floated us the cash we needed to get by.

-If you sell your home first, she says, you'll have the cash needed to make the transition, but you'll be homeless until you're able to close on the new property.
+If you sell your home first, you'll have the cash needed to make the transition, but you'll be homeless until you're able to close on the new property.

 - In some cases, you may be able to stay in your existing home by renting it back from the new owners.